WWE Rumors: Celebrity To Reveal Real Father Of Maria Kanellis’ Baby

-The saga revolving around the parentage of Maria Kanellis’ baby has been ongoing for months, but it’s become more focused on in recent times.
+The saga revolving around the paternity of Maria Kanellis’ baby has been ongoing for months, but it’s become more focused on in recent times.
 On the latest episode of Monday Night Raw, Maria revealed that her husband Mike was not the real father of their unborn child.
 She suggested that both Ricochet and Rusev were the real father, only for Mike to be squashed by both wrestlers in back to back matches.

 However, this seems to be the start of a storyline that will reveal a different father in the coming weeks, and it could even involve a non-WWE celebrity in some capacity.
 As noted by PWInsider, WWE tweeted out a graphic featuring Maria asking their followers who they think the real father is.
 The Maury Show — which is hosted by Maury Povich — responded, urging the couple to take a paternity test.